-Chris MacLarion Lloyd Day
+Lloyd Day

-Project Manager, DWDAL Director of Workforce Development DWDAL
+Director of Workforce Development DWDAL

-Christopher.maclarion@maryland.gov Lloyd.day@maryland.gov
+Lloyd.day@maryland.gov

-Vendors must submit administrative reports to Danielle Torain, 1B4J Project Coordinator, no later than the 10th of the month following the month of reported activity.
+Vendors must submit administrative reports to the 1B4J Project Coordinator no later than the 10th of the month following the month of reported activity.

 In turn, MOED must submit its monthly administrative reports to DLLR no later than the 15th of the month following the month of reported activity.
 These reports are important, for they capture information on progress, accomplishments, challenges, best practices, and lessons learned of the 1B4J Initiative.